dinastyoffreedom/Newdinastycoin/README.md

 cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..
 ```

-You can then run the monero tools normally.
+You can then run the dinastycoin tools normally.
 Performance will typically halve.

 #### valgrind